top of page

 Do you remember the very first thing Nehemiah did as God called him to rebuild the wall?
 He prayed for 4 solid months.
 He prayed 4 months for a job that only took 52 days to complete.
 Nehemiah was a man of prayer.
 And he didn’t carry around a notepad with him to write all the prayer requests down to only later pray for the needs of those around him.
 Nehemiah prayed in the moment.
 He prayed with the people.
 He prayed when the need arose.
 He prayed in the now.

 Today, I challenge you to not pray for, but pray with.
-When you come across someone that is crying out of their pain for help, stop what you’re doing and take that request directly to the Lord in prayer.
+When you come across someone that is crying out in their pain for help, stop what you’re doing and take that request directly to the Lord in prayer.
 Forget about where you’re at or what people might think and as Nike says, just do it.
 I’ve prayed in the middle of retail stores, in cafeterias, in parking lots, and even in a busy line at Wal-Mart.
 Wherever prayer is needed, take action and ask God into the situation as quickly as possible.
-Don’t miss the opportunity to pray with people in their moments of need, for it is a moment that the evil one may not allow to happen again.
+Don’t miss the opportunity to pray with people in their moment of need, for it is a moment that the evil one may not allow to happen again.

 Today, don’t automatically slip into the standard “I’ll pray for you” response as God grants you the ability to pray with someone.
 Instead grab their hands, embrace their hearts, and take it to the Lord in prayer.
 He has the answers, get Him involved.